ubikingenierie/ulp-observability-plugin/back/ulp_observability_build.md

-3) maven-assembly-plugin :
+3) maven-assembly-plugin (not used anymore):

-With its prefabricated descriptor "jar-with-dependencies" create a single jar containing the back, the front and the dependencie in the target directory of the back module.
+With its prefabricated descriptor "jar-with-dependencies" create a single jar containing the back, the front and the dependencies in the target directory of the back module.